wjstanistreet/gitHubExProject2/README.md

   For package structure use standard:

-    * view
+* views
   * This contains the html templates which are the pages that are viewable in the browser.
 * controller
     * API endpoint entry
     * Responsible for displaying views files
     * Interacts with the service layer
 Then make folders:
     * service
         * Orchestration, should be lightweight seeing as we're only calling one endpoint
         * Service should contain all the logic and checks we want to happen. e.g. is the data that is submitted to be added into database the correct format